koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 # Why Declarative?

-- what you want to do, not how you want to do it
+- What Not How
-    - How to do is a job of compiler
+    - How -> Compiler
-- It's an abstraction layer
+- Abstraction layer
-    - Be able to optimize in the underlying the layer
+    - Optimization in the underlying layer
-    - Your domain as a primitive
+    - Primitive as domain

 ---------------

 <!-- note
-I'm going to focus on the sentence.
+With briefly go back to the Wikipedia definition
-"The logic of a computation without describing its control flow" -->
+-->